737BassTP/COSC345-Game/Assignment1.md

 ### Chibi Knight
 Chibi Knight is a free online that has a lot of similar elements.
 It is also a 2D RPG with random encounter combat and special boss fights, but lacks our trivia element and a connection to the real world as it is set in a purely fictional fantasy setting.
 ### Pokemon
+?
 ### Legend of Zelda
+The games in the Zelda series more often than not puts the player on a quest to traverse an overworld as a means of gathering items found in dungeons in order to be able to fight bosses responsible for the chaos in the game world.
+The gameplay involves real-time combat, solving mysterious puzzles, and often sees the characters develop in the story.
 ## Evidence of customer interest
+?

 ## Risk Analysis
 Risks include: